 The 8MP ultrawide sensor on the OnePlus 10R was bad, though, and things aren’t different on the 10T.
 There’s a noticeable color difference between the main and the ultrawide camera on the OnePlus 10T.
 You’ll also notice significant lens distortion and shots from the ultrawide shooter mostly turn out blurry.

 The 2MP macro camera on the OnePlus 10R was even worse with poor colors and a lack of details.
 The 10T is no better.
 Our reviewer notes that the camera simply exists to bump up the spec sheet and the phone could easily do without it.
 Given sufficient lighting, you may get some decent results, though.

-If you’re hoping to pick up a good camera phone, the OnePlus 10T might not be the best deal you can get and you might be better off with another camera phone.
+If you’re hoping to pick up a good camera phone, the OnePlus 10T might not be the best deal you can get, and you might be better off with another camera phone.

-How is the OnePlus 10T’s battery life?
+How long does the OnePlus 10T battery last?

 As mentioned above, the OnePlus 10T features a 4,800mAh battery.
 This is a bit less than the 5,000mAh capacity of the OnePlus 10 Pro.
 The phone comes with upgraded 150W charging, though.

 In comparison, the 150W charging variant of the OnePlus 10R features an even smaller 4,500mAh battery.
 Our reviewer Dhruv says he could get through an entire workday without worrying about the battery life of the phone.
 He also noted that the battery optimization was very good once Android’s Adaptive Battery tuning kicked in.